Protect Your Investment: Prosthetic Care Essentials

 - Loss of elasticity — silicone becomes stiff or brittle

-- Persistent odor — even after thorough cleaning
+- Persistent odor — even after thorough cleaning and sanitization

 - Structural damage — affects function (especially for STP models)